ba6er/marblemaze/README.md

 ![Shapes UML giagram](./design/shapes.png)

 ## Rendering
-The `ren` namespace is roughly split in 2 parts; asset management and rendering.
+The `ren` namespace is roughly split in 3 parts; asset management, GUI and rendering.

 `RenderAssetManager` is the key in this role because it manages creation and deletion of resources required for rendering.